Vesna Nedović

-Vesna Nedović (Весна Недовић; born 3 September 1966) is a politician in Serbia.
+Vesna Nedović (Весна Недовић; born 3 September 1966) is a Serbian politician.
 She has served in the National Assembly of Serbia since 2020 as a member of the Serbian Progressive Party.

 Private career

 Nedović has a master's degree as an engineer in management.

 Politician

 Municipal politics

 Nedović received the forty-second position on the Progressive Party's electoral list for the Zemun municipal assembly in Belgrade in the 2009 Serbian local elections.
 The list won a plurality victory with twenty-three seats and Nedović was subsequently selected for a mandate.
 (Prior to an electoral reform in 2011, mandates were distributed to list candidates at the discretion of successful parties or coalitions, and it was common practice for the mandates to be assigned out of numerical order.)
 She did not seek re-election in 2013.

 In 2016, Nedović was appointed as a citizen member of the Zemun municipal committee for budget and finance.